JHolba/mutation_testing_superpower/README.md

 Now, admittedly I have played a bit of a trick.
 The tests have tried their best to translate the requirements as written but have conveniently not observed any of the return values directly.
-In the specification there is an case hidden by natural language:
+In the specification there is a case hidden by natural language: